pascallaliberte/sharpen.page/services.md

 **A consulting call** consulting you on what to do next.

 CDN$&nbsp;250, including our back-and-forth over email ahead of the call and the call itself (about an hour).
 If that's helpful, it'll comes with a recording of what we discussed or the screen share.
-I'll wave the fee if you choose to go with either of these packages below...
+I'll wave the fee if you choose to go with either of these packages above...
 [Read more about the **/visualize** consulting call](/visualize#details)

 ---